 - Telemetry and Windows insiders.
 Windows Insider builds are installed on millions of devices and Microsoft collects Telemetry from all of these devices.
 If something crashes, Microsoft gets information about it.

 This article introduces Microsoft Compatibility Telemetry.
-It also teaches you how to disable Microsoft Compatibility Telemetry and how to solve Microsoft Compatibility Telemetry high disk problem.
+This post also teaches you how to disable it and how to solve high disk problem caused by it.

 After getting testing data, Microsoft's testing team would analyze bugs and issues, and then supply engineers with the data they required to resolve these.